St Mary Bourne Parish Council

 The Flood & Emergency Group of the parish council monitors groundwater information at various points through the parish and the published data from the borehole at Vernham Dean.

-There is currently an Environment Agency flood alert in place, as follows:
+There are currently an Environment Agency flood alert in place as follows:

-Flood Alert in force: Groundwater flooding in Vernham Dean, Upton and the Bourne Valley.
+Flood Alert in force: Groundwater flooding in Vernham Dean, Upton and the Bourne Valley, updated Monday 23 March.

 Flooding is possible for: Communities at risk of groundwater flooding in Vernham Dean, Upton and the Bourne Valley in North Hampshire including Hurstbourne Tarrant and St Mary Bourne.